 Long-time Liberty favourite and leading pottery-maker Emma Bridgewater has been flying the flag for English-made earthenware since her brand’s inception in 1985.
 Still produced in Stoke-On-Trent, Emma Bridgewater pottery continues to inspire the colourful, mismatched kitchens we’ve come to know and love.
-Working alongside Liberty Home Buyer, Bryony Sheridan, she found herself captivated by the richness of blooms one finds in a British garden; the final round of wild geraniums peeping through, and the last bursts of late Hollyhocks.
-The all-new and exclusive collection celebrates these staple British flowers in all their glory, slightly overgrown and a little wild.
-Here, we talk early inspiration and design-making with the founder.
+Inspired by the rich and velvety jewel tones of Patty’s Plum poppies, the new winter collection combines the brand’s signature aesthetic with a quintessential Liberty-hued palette.
+Here, we talk inspiration and design-making with the brand’s Head of Design.

 Christmas is such a wonderful time of the year to design for.
 How do you start with your designs, and what helps inspire you?

 We kick off our creative process with a brief from Emma herself, which is all about the season ahead and what she believes will be important in our customers lives, drawing on the big influences in the world around us.
 We always incorporate themes that are central to the brand, such as celebrating our beautiful natural world and health and happiness.
 These help us to tap into real, heart-felt emotions and experiences and allow us to design meaningful products which we hope our customers will want to hold onto for generations to come – whether that’s a piece of pottery, a well-loved tablecloth, or a favourite cake tin!

 We always incorporate themes that are central to the brand, such as celebrating our beautiful natural world.

 What’s the story behind this year’s exclusive Winter Poppies pattern?